Kiloutre/TekkenMovesetExtractor/README.md

 - Pywin32 : `python -m pip install pywin32 --user`

-# Exporting movesets : From source code (console tool)
+## Exporting from Tekken 7
 This tool exports movesets from memory, you therefore need the game running with the target moveset loaded up already.
-The extractor works with both Tekken 7 and Tag 2, as there is little differences between their moveset formats.

-## Exporting from Tekken 7
 In order to work with Tekken 7, the extractor only needs the player's base addresses, to be indicated at the entry `p1_addr` of the file `game_addresses.txt`.
+This address should only change with patches, so you should never have to find it yourself.
 You have to then start a game with the targeted moveset loaded up, and simply running the tool `motbinExport.py` without any arguments will do the job.

 Every moveset extracted from Tekken7 will be prefixed with `7_`